ingramspark vs kdp

 IngramSpark vs KDP –Author Copies

-KDP: Amazon/KDP allows you to request author copies at printing cost + shipping.
+KDP: Amazon KDP allows you to request author copies at printing and shipping cost.
 KDP also allows you to purchase author copies once published.

 IngramSpark vs KDP – Distribution (and Worldwide Distribution)